With more companies and capital funds pouring money into those at the forefront of this concept, we explore why the metaverse has everyone so excited.

 Fortnite has been especially aggressive in partnering with brands to create special in-game content, working with music acts like Ariana Grande, Major Lazer and Marshmello, films like John Wick, and the NFL.
 Christopher Nolan’s time-warping thriller Tenet even premiered its trailer in the game.

-Roblox, meanwhile, teamed up with fashion label Gucci to create a “Gucci Garden” and even threw a Lil Nas X in-game concert that clocked over 30 million visits and included a Q&A session.
+Roblox, meanwhile, teamed up with fashion label Gucci to create a “Gucci Garden (Opens in a new window)” and even threw a Lil Nas X in-game concert that clocked over 30 million visits (Opens in a new window) and included a Q&A session.

 Despite its imaginative origins in speculative fiction, in practice, the metaverse is very much about building and growing new economies.
-Cryptocurrencies and NFTs (non-fungible tokens) –each with pros and a slew of ethical and environmental cons – have become hot-button topics in discussing art, ownership, economic empowerment, climate change and sustainability.
-Even so, the metaverse has become a flavour of the month concept for savvy startups, investors, and of course, users eager to snap up digital gaming accessories, custom avatars, virtual event tickets, and even virtual real estate.
+Cryptocurrencies and NFTs (Opens in a new window) (non-fungible tokens) –each with pros and a slew of ethical and environmental cons – have become hot-button topics in discussing art, ownership, economic empowerment, climate change and sustainability.
+Even so, the metaverse has become a flavour of the month concept for savvy startups, investors, and of course, users eager to snap up digital gaming accessories, custom avatars, virtual event tickets, and even virtual real estate (Opens in a new window).

 “In the virtual world, you can be anything, look like anything, you can change your look and feel with a click,” says John Burris, chief strategy officer at Together Labs, which owns the pioneering social avatar company IMVU.
 “You can represent yourself in all kinds of 3D ways, not even necessarily in human ways.
 It's unlimited.”